hadron13/Skeewb/README.md

 # Skeewb
-> ## A minimalist, modular voxel game/engine with focus on flexibility and performance
+> ## A minimalist, modular voxel game/engine with focus on flexibility and performance Surpassed by [Slate](https://github.com/hadron13/sSlate), basically same thing but written in odin, by an older & wiser me
 # Modules

 The whole engine is split into different, swappable modules, which are libraries (.dll/.so) loaded at runtime by the core executable.